-Networking is essential for a pay per head bookie that wants to keep their business healthy and producing, but building relationshipsbookie-building-relationships-right takes time and commitment.
+Networking is essential for a pay per head bookie that wants to keep their business healthy and producing, but building relationships takes time and commitment.
 Here is some advice that can come quite handy.

 Bookie Business: Look Inward